-- Ensure efficient design, selection, operation, and maintenance of irrigation pumps, irrigation controls, and other irrigation components. - Assess irrigation pump efficiency; consider alternative equipment, products, and practices; use energy efficiently to maximize the output of the pump station.
+Ensure efficient design, selection, operation, and maintenance of irrigation pumps, irrigation controls, and other irrigation components.
+Assess irrigation pump efficiency; consider alternative equipment, products, and practices; use energy efficiently to maximize the output of the pump station.

-- Audit irrigation system (see Water Conservation BMP). - Schedule and operate pumps and irrigation in an efficient manner. - Identify and implement infrastructure and behavioral changes. - Evaluate technology and upgrades; implement when feasible.
+- Audit irrigation system (see Water Conservation BMP). - Schedule and operate pumps and irrigation in an efficient manner. - Identify and implement infrastructure and behavioral changes. - Evaluate technology and upgrades; implement when feasible. - Evaluate the need of "water features" that would require a constant running of a pump. - Use moisture meters to determine nightly watering.